Film Lighting How great filmmakers create drama

 In Revolutionary Road (2008), most of the interior scenes were shot by Deakins using this cove lighting method.
 The room was wrapped up with unbleached muslin, and the light was bounced so that it produced a soft, even light and minimized the shadows on the actors’ faces.

 Deakins is a master of deciding the lighting setup to elevate the drama of the narrative and the emotion of the characters.
 In 1917, most of the outdoor day shots were done with natural lighting, but the night scenes and the interiors were shot with practical lighting.
+He also knows how to achieve chiaroscuro lighting to add depth and contrast.

 In the night sequence of 1917, Deakins chose to keep a high contrast ratio with strong, dark shadows to build drama and tension.
 He used several flares to provide light which would seem natural, fitting the devastative mood of war in the film.
 If it were not for Deakins and his cinematographic decisions, 1917 wouldn’t have achieved this level of visual success.